noble-assets/orbiter/INTEGRATION.md

 An orbit is a forwarding operation defined as a combination of:

 1. A bridge protocol.
-2. A counterparty chain. (defined in the attributes but required to define an orbit ID)
+2. A counterparty chain. (defined in the attributes but required to define an cross-chain ID)
 3. Attributes required to operate via the bridge protocol.
 4. A pass-through payload to forward with the outgoing transfer protocol.
 (TODO)